-Note for all portfolio fee structures: The above stated fee structure for all the concepts/portfolios represent the maximum and general fees applicable currently for the respective portfolios.
-Portfolio Manager reserves the right to charge a lesser fees or such customized fees within the stated range or waive off upfront & termination fees under each concept/portfolio at its sole discretion.
+Note for all portfolio fee structures: The above stated fee structure for all the concepts/portfolios represents the maximum and general fees applicable currently for the respective portfolios.
+Portfolio Manager reserves the right to charge a lesser fee or such customized fees within the stated range or waive off upfront & termination fees under each concept/portfolio at its sole discretion.

-14. TAXATION: -
+16. TAXATION